OnixClient-Scripts/OnixClient_Scripts/README.md

 ```diff
 .lua reload
 ```
-This is because when saving/editing scripts the game won't notice that you've made modifications unless you do the cmd.
+This is because when saving/editing scripts the game won't notice that you've made modifications unless you do the cmd in chat.

 ​